 Tank Size & Water Parameters

 A 20-gallon tank is recommended as the minimum for a group of six Serpae Tetras.
-It is recommended that you go for a larger tank as having a larger school with help curb nipping and make them calmer.
+You should that you go for a larger tank as having a larger school with help curb nipping and make them calmer.

 In terms of water parameters, Serpae Tetras prefer a temperature range of 72°F to 79°F, a pH level between 6 and 7.8, and a water hardness between 5 and 20 dGH.
 Maintaining these water conditions is crucial for the well-being of your Serpae Tetras and will help prevent potential health issues.
 You will also want to monitor these nutrient levels to keep your tetra fish in a low stress environment

 To replicate their natural environment, it’s also essential to provide slow-moving water flow, dim lighting, and dark, sandy substrate in the tank.
-Adding blackwater extract or peat can help mimic the acidic, soft water conditions found in their native Amazon River basin.
+Adding blackwater extract or peat helps mimic the acidic, soft water conditions found in their native Amazon River basin.

 Decorations & Plant Life